Tuesday, April 23, 2024

 BISHKEK

 Bishkek is the capital of the country.
 It has a population of close to 1 million.
-It sits at 1000 meters on a huge owl surrounded by majestic mountains.
+It sits at 1000 meters in a huge bowl surrounded by majestic mountains.
 The highest mountain in the country is 7000 meters.
 The countryside is verdant but mainly used to feed herds of cattle and sheep.
-Its main export is gold and wool.
+Its main exports are gold and wool.
 Most of its trade and emigration went to Russia until the Ukraine conflict.
 Remittances from expatriates back home were a large part of the national income.
-These have been drastically curtailed in the current war situation and has badly affected the country.
+These have been drastically curtailed in the current war situation and it has badly affected the country.

 ON TO BERLIN